 Scalise was also the first coach of Harvard's women's soccer program, which began varsity play in 1977.
 He led that team to Ivy League crowns in 1978, 1979 and 1981, and NCAA tournament berths in 1982 and 1984.
 In 1985, Scalise became the nation's first women's collegiate soccer coach to amass 100 victories.
 He finished with a 113-38-11 overall record.

-Scalise was inducted into the Brown Hall of Fame in 1991 and was the recipient of the 2015 United States Intercollegiate Lacrosse Association (USILA) Howdy Myers Man of the Year Award.
+Scalise was inducted into the Brown Hall of Fame in 1991, was the recipient of the 2015 United States Intercollegiate Lacrosse Association (USILA) Howdy Myers Man of the Year Award and was honored as the co-recipient of the John L. Toner Award by the National Football Foundation in 2018.

 Scalise left coaching in 1987 to enroll in the Harvard Business School, where in 1989 he was awarded a Master of Business Administration.
 Later that year, he became director of MBA placement services, managing processes, and products serving the Business School community.
 He held that post until 1992, when he accepted a position at Bain & Company to become director of recruiting, career development and alumni relations.
 While there, he developed strategic and operational initiatives to build personnel assets for the firm and prepared and managed an operating budget of approximately $4 million.
 Scalise returned to Harvard Business School in 1995 as its executive director of MBA program administration before assuming the role of Senior Executive Officer where he oversaw an annual operating budget of $200 million and remained until being named director of athletics in July 2001.

-A leader in intercollegiate athletics, Scalise serves as a member of the inaugural NCAA Division I Council.
-He is the chair of the NCAA Student-Athlete Experience Committee and works as a member of the NCAA lacrosse rules committee.
+A leader in intercollegiate athletics, Scalise served as a member of the inaugural NCAA Division I Council.
+He was the chair of the NCAA Student-Athlete Experience Committee and worked as a member of the NCAA lacrosse rules committee.

 Scalise is married to Maura Costin Scalise ’80, an All-Ivy swimmer at Harvard who coached the Crimson women's swimming and diving team from 1985-98 and achieved Ivy League and national prominence during her tenure.
-In addition, four of Scalise’s children have been varsity athletes at Harvard—competing on the lacrosse and polo teams—including his daughter, Rosemary ’19, a current member of the women’s lacrosse team.
+In addition, four of Scalise’s children have been varsity athletes at Harvard—competing on the lacrosse and polo teams.